For First Years and Parents

 Weekly Meetings:

-- During the Monday night meetings, the new Tenderfoot scouts again split off from the older scouts during their merit badge classes, just as they did in the fall.
-The first-years will stay with the first year trainers, to begin work on the higher ranks.
-Many who are diligent in their efforts will achieve Second Class Rank by the time of the Eagle Court of Honor in June.
+- During the Monday night meetings, the new Tenderfoot Scouts again split off from the older scouts during merit badge classes, just as they did in the fall.
+The first-years will stay with the first year leaders, to begin work on their next rank.
+Many who are diligent in their efforts may achieve Second Class rank by the end of the Scout year.

 Scout Physical:

-- For any scouting activity of more than 3 days, each scout and Scouter Reserve must have a physician’s signature on Med Form Part C. This entails taking a physical and having the doctor fill out and sign the BSA form.
+- For any scouting activity of more than three days (including the ski trip and Ransburg summer camp), each Scout and adult Scouter must have a physician’s signature on BSA Med Form Part C. This entails taking a physical and having the doctor fill out and sign the BSA form.

-- The troop is lucky to have the involvement of a number of dads who are M.D.’s, and before some of the Monday meetings in January they offer physicals to any who show up, free of charge.
-You can of course go to your own physician, as long as they are willing to fill out and sign Part C.
+- The troop is lucky to have the involvement of a number of parents who are physicians, and before some of the Monday meetings in January they offer physicals to any who show up, free of charge.
+You can of course go to your own physician, as long as they are fill out and sign BSA form Part C.

 January Hike – Folding into the patrol with the older scouts